How long does it take to adjust to new glasses?

 Most issues related to adjusting to new glasses resolve on their own after a few days, but for some people, the adjustment period can take up to two weeks.

-However, if you experience eye strain, distorted vision and especially headaches for more than two or three days, contact your eye doctor.
-He or she may want to have you come in to take another look at your eyes, confirm that your glasses were made correctly or even recheck that your prescription is right for you.
+However, if you experience eye strain, distorted vision and especially headaches for more than two or three days, contact your eye doctor or optician.
+They may want to have you come in to take another look at your eyes, confirm that your glasses were made correctly or even recheck that your eyeglass prescription is right for you.

 Can I help my eyes adjust more quickly?